tonethar/IGME-330-Spring-2023/hw/hw-4.md

   - web component uses slots to accept title and subtitle data
 - `<footer>` code is moved into a web component
   - web component is in its own JS file
-  - web component uses slots to accept title and year data
+  - web component uses slots to accept title (in this case, the name of the copyright holder) and year data

 **v.
 Follow course coding standards**